OpenTails/tail_app/README.md

 The `name` is the variable name.
 This must match the variable name used such as `message()` but without the `()`.
 The `desc` is a description of the string for use by translators.

-When [`translation_string_definitions.dart`](lib/Frontend/translation_string_definitions.dart) is updated, the job [`localization_strings_update.yml`](.github/workflows/localization_strings_update.yml) updates the generated localization file [`messages_en.arb`](lib/l10n/messages_en.arb) which makes the strings available to [Weblate](https://weblate.codel1417.xyz/projects/tail_app/tail_app/).
+When [`translation_string_definitions.dart`](lib/Frontend/translation_string_definitions.dart) is updated, the job [`localization_strings_update.yml`](.github/workflows/localization_strings_update.yml) updates the generated localization file [`messages_en.arb`](lib/l10n/messages_en.arb) which makes the strings available to [Weblate](https://weblate.stargazer.at/projects/the-tailcompany-app/tailapp/).
-New Strings are auto translated by Google Translate but will not overwrite manually translated strings.

-When non EN translations are updated in [Weblate](https://weblate.codel1417.xyz/projects/tail_app/tail_app/), A pull request will automatically open with the changes.
+When non EN translations are updated in [Weblate](https://weblate.stargazer.at/projects/the-tailcompany-app/tailapp/), A pull request will automatically open with the changes.
 This may take a few minutes.

 ### Building